 - Finding My Way by Michelle D. Sherman

 - A Good Day by Kevin Henkes

 CEU - Course participants are eligible to receive 1.2 Continuing Education Units (CEUs) for this twelve clock hour course.
-MCEC has been accredited as an Authorized Provider by the International Association for Continuing Education and Training.
+MCEC has been accredited as an Authorized Provider by the International Association for Continuing Education and Training (IACET).
 MCEC is also a National Board for Certified Counselors Approved Continuing Education provider (ACEP™) and may offer NBCC-approved clock hours for events that meet NBCC requirements.
 The ACEP solely is responsible for all aspects of the program.
 These designations allow us to offer you these opportunities.